Cherreads

 'Right now?'
 Alia asked after Ahrden told her that it was time to go.

 It was Alia who had disappeared from the hunt that she herself was conducting, and it was she whom others must have been looking for throughout the whole forest by now.
-Yet, it was also she who voiced her dislike about ending this time that they had together.
-She wanted to stretch it out, but she could see it on Ahrden that it was time.
-Understanding this she wanted to make sure that it would happen again.
+Yet it was also she who voiced her dislike at ending this time they had together.
+She wanted to stretch it out, but she could see on Ahrden that it was time.
+Understanding this, she wanted to make sure that it would happen again.

 'When do we meet again?'
-Alia asked trying to hide her excitement, but for her to ask this thing was so novel that even this simple question felt too pushy, so she quickly fell silent afterwards.
+Alia asked, trying to hide her excitement—but for her to ask this was so novel that even this simple question felt too pushy, so she quickly fell silent afterwards.

 Ahrden was prepared for this moment; he reached inside his cloak and took out a delicately crafted, intricate-looking medallion that hung from a silver necklace.
-The medallion itself was made of sliver too and in the middle of it was a small but shining aqua sapphire chiselled to perfection.
+The medallion itself was made of silver too, and in the middle of it was a small but shining aqua sapphire chiselled to perfection.

-'I would like to give this to you if you accept it.
-This is a peculiar medallion, one that was crafted a very long time ago by a mage.
-The sapphire in the middle is highly receptive to spells and is considered to be one of the best conductor for arcane.
+'I would like to give this to you, if you accept it.
+This is a peculiar medallion—one crafted a very long time ago by a mage.
+The sapphire in the middle is highly receptive to spells and is considered to be one of the best conductors of arcane.
 I've placed multiple spells in it, which won't fade that easily over time.
-It better allows me to locate you from afar, but what truly makes it special is that if you concentrate on me and squeeze it in your hand, it will signal me which I can detect and come to you.
+It better allows me to locate you from afar, but what truly makes it special is that if you concentrate on me and squeeze it in your hand, it will signal me, which I can detect, and I'll come to you.
 Unfortunately, I can't send you a signal through it the same way.'

 Alia was a little too eager when Ahrden handed her the medallion, and she literally snatched it from his hands.
-She adored it with unconcealed admiration, then squeezed it the way Ahrden told him to.
+She adored it with unconcealed admiration, then squeezed it the way Ahrden had told her to.
 Ahrden immediately felt the strong signal that was let out by the medallion.

 'Yes,' Ahrden smiled.
 'It works perfectly.'

-Alia unclasped the necklace with expert hands and placed it around her neck, then sunk the medallion under all of her clothes.
+Alia unclasped the necklace with expert hands and placed it around her neck, then sank the medallion under all of her clothes.
 She looked up to Ahrden, and genuine joy radiated from her.

 'Thank you.'